karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-1.md

 # **Types of Instruments**

-The OpenTelemetry specification provides 6 types of instruments that we can capture measurements with.
+The OpenTelemetry specification provides **6 types of instruments** that we can capture measurements with.

-This 6 types of instruments can be grouped into two categories: synchronous and asynchronous.
+These 6 types of instruments can be grouped into two categories: synchronous and asynchronous.

-- ## **Counter**
+## **Counter**

 A ``Counter`` is a synchronous instrument that is always increasing, and only accepts non–negative values.